Horse Riding During Pregnancy – Is It Safe?

-Risks of Riding Horse when Pregnant
+Risks of Riding a Horse When Pregnant

 While riding a horse might make you feel good or even be calming and pleasing, it is not without exposing yourself and your pregnancy to some major risks.